00 · Product Overview

 - Sessions list and resume — Browse historical sessions and resume any of them by

-~/.pi/agent/models.json; the settings UI offers a searchable model dropdown grouped by provider. - Web UI extensions — Each agent source can carry a
+~/.pi/agent/models.json; the settings UI offers a searchable model dropdown grouped by provider.
+See 07 Providers and Models. - Web UI extensions — Each agent source can carry a

 Target Use Cases